What is a Contract?

 Discuss all aspects of the business transaction, the benefits, associated costs, and expected results before committing to any written contract.

 2. Use Clear and Specific Verbiage

-Once the terms of the contract have been mutually decided, make sure that the document uses clear and specific verbiage.
+Once the terms of the legal or contract agreement have been mutually decided, make sure that the document uses clear and specific verbiage.
 Doing this will help you avoid misinterpretations and potential lawsuits in the future.

 3. Consult an Attorney

-If it’s your first time crafting employment, business, construction, real estate, sales, service, or payment contracts, consult an attorney who can first review the agreement terms.
+If it’s your first time crafting employment, business, payment, real estate, sales, service, or construction contracts, consult an attorney who can first review the agreement terms.
 With a lawyer-approved contract, your own and your business’ interests are taken into consideration first.